gozus19p/blog-backend/README.md

-# blog
+# Blog
-Manuel Gozzi Blog
+This is a simple blog backend microservice that allows frontend to handle CRUD operations related on blog posts.